 - Membership in associations in the territory which demand special achievement of their members;

-- Published material about the alien in professional or major trade publications or other major media;
+- Published material about the alien in professional or major trade publications and media;

-- Confirmation that the alien has judged the work of others, either individually or on a panel;
+- Confirmation that the person has judged the work of others, either individually or on a panel;

 - Affirmation of the alien’s original scientific, scholarly, artistic, athletic, or business-related contributions of major significance to the entries;

-- Indication of the alien’s authorship of scholarly articles in professional or major trade publications or other major media;
+- Indication of the person’s authorship of scholarly articles in publications or other major media;

 - If the alien’s work has been displayed at artistic exhibitions or showcases;